 A. An integral part of the path of yoga is to support and encourage a meditative mind state throughout your practice, and to give you skills to find more peace of mind throughout your life.

 This inner work of yoga creates mind fitness while we become more fit physically.
-We would love to teach a regular meditation only class again, but need at least 8 participants to hold a class.
+We would love to teach a regular meditation-only class but need at least 8 participants to hold a class.
 If you bring at least 8 friends, we will be glad to accommodate you.
 Also, check our Sunday workshops, as we often bring in meditation teachers – Dr. Joel and Michelle Levey come several times a year.
-They are world renowned, very lovely and wise…so do join us when they come to the studio.
+They are world-renowned, very lovely, and wise…so do join us when they come to the studio.

 Q. I am very overweight and want to try yoga for weight reduction.
 What classes do you recommend?

 A. Yoga may not help you lose weight, per se, but will make you more aware of your body and your needs.
-If you try the Warm Flow classes, you will definitely burn calories and sweat, but often a slower paced class will give you more personal insight into your eating habits, your “self talk”, and the feelings in your body.
+If you try the more energetic classes, you will definitely burn calories and sweat, but often a slower-paced class will give you more personal insight into your eating habits, your “self-talk”, and the feelings in your body.
 This knowledge can help you in moderating your diet and your level of physical activity.

 Q. I have arthritis and my friend has fibromyalgia.
 Her nurse practitioner suggested yoga.
 Can it help?